-- Make sure to drink plenty of liquids to keep your bladder “flushed” out.
+- Drink plenty of liquids to keep your bladder “flushed” out.
 Clear liquids and water are ideal.
 Try to drink enough fluid that your urine color is clear to light yellow.
 If you are on a fluid restriction, check with your provider on how much you should drink daily.

 - Clean your body where the catheter comes out with soap and water daily.
 Make sure to rinse well, but do not soak in a tub while the catheter is in place.

-- If you wish to rinse your drainage bags, you can do this by rinsing the inside of the bag with warm soapy water and then rinsing it well with clear water.
-If you notice a strong odor inside the bag, you can fill the drainage bag with a solution that is one part vinegar to four parts water.
+- If you want to rinse your drainage bags, rinse the inside of the bag with warm soapy water and then with clear water.
+If you notice a strong odor inside the bag, fill the drainage bag with a solution that is one part vinegar to four parts water.
 Let it soak on the inside of the bag for about 30 minutes.
 Empty the bag and let it air dry.

 - Never try to flush or insert anything into the catheter that is coming out of your body.

 - Do not cut or attempt to manipulate the Y port that comes off the side of the catheter coming out of your body.
-This can cause the catheter to become dislodged, and could require an emergent visit to the ER or your doctor for reinsertion of a new catheter.
+This can cause the catheter to become dislodged, and you will need to go to the ER or your doctor for reinsertion of a new catheter.

-- Urine leaking around the catheter can occur.
-This may occur when you are attempting to have a bowel movement due to the intra-abdominal pressure.
-Some patients experience bladder spasms or cramps that are typically very short in duration and cause leakage around the catheter as it is occurring.
+- Urine leaking around the catheter can happen.
+This may occur when you are attempting to have a bowel movement because of the intra-abdominal pressure.
+Some patients have bladder spasms or cramps that are typically very short in duration and cause leakage around the catheter as it is occurring.

-- If you are not having a BM or bladder spasm/cramp, and notice most of your urine leaking around the catheter and not draining into the drainage bag, you should contact your doctor’s office.
+- If you are not having a BM or bladder spasm/cramp, and notice most of your urine leaking around the catheter and not draining into the drainage bag, call your doctor’s office.